 Patrick

 Before the Middle Ages, a young man underwent enslavement for six years.
 Afterward, he returned to England.
 He later became a bishop and converted Ireland to Christianity.
-That man, after whom the main holiday of March is named, is St. Patrick.
+That man, after whom the major holiday of March is named, is St. Patrick.
 St. Patrick is the earliest known bearer of the anglicization of the Latin Patricius, meaning "nobleman."
-It has seen usage in Britain, where it was especially popular in Scotland, since the twelfth century.
-Patrick also became a name in Ireland, but people considered it too sacred for use there.
-That might also explain why the name emerged several centuries after the saint's time even in Britain.
+He has seen usage in Britain, where he was especially popular in Scotland, since the twelfth century.
+Even though Patrick also became a name in Ireland, the Irish considered him too sacred for use.
+That might also explain why the name emerged several centuries after the saint's time, even in Britain.
 Patrick did not become popular in Ireland until the seventeenth century.
-It reached popularity in England two centuries later, ranking in the top 100 through 2005.
+He reached popularity in England two centuries later, ranking in the top 100 through 2005.
 In the United States, Patrick ranked in the top 200 every year until 2018.
-It was also a top 100 name through 1904 and again from 1937 to 2004.
-Patrick remains popular in Ir
+He was also a top 100 name through 1904 and again from 1937 to 2004.
+Patrick remains popul...